ajvillegas/parent-archive-template/README.txt

 = 1.0.1 =
 * Added option for displaying entry without content.
-* Fixed bug where page template was breaking search results and prevented from displaying correctly.
+* Fixed bug where page template was breaking search results and prevented them from displaying correctly.

 = 1.0.0 =
 * Initial release.